thiagojat/InventorySystem_Unity/README.md

 > - Dropping items into the ground
 > - Consuming items

+### Sprites
+The sprites used on this project are from [Creator Kit: RPG](https://assetstore.unity.com/packages/templates/tutorials/creator-kit-rpg-149309), avaliable at Unity Asset Store.
 ## Commands for user

 - Press E to collect an item when colliding with it;